alfwatt/KitBridge/README.md

 Porting either an existing iOS or macOS app using KitBridge will be easier or harder depending on how well the original code complies to the Model View Controller (MVC) design pattern.

-In an MVC app with clean seperation adding supoprt for a new platform means adapting the existing contoroller to the UI Idiom in use by creating Multiple Views, hence MCMV.
-This requres more code and UI design time than an emulation enviroment but allows for customization of the model to each UI idiom as closely as possible.
+In an MVC app with clean separation adding support for a new platform means adapting the existing controller to the UI Idiom in use by creating Multiple Views, hence MCMV.
+This requires more code and UI design time than an emulation environment but allows for customization of the model to each UI idiom as closely as possible.

 Here is the outline of an example project using KitBridge: